AnPophale/AM5640-Turbulence-Modelling/README.md

 * Statistically stationary: $\frac{\partial \bar{\phi}}{\partial t} = 0$ for any mean quantity $\bar{\phi}$
 * Statistically homogeneous in the span-wise direction: $\frac{\partial \bar{\phi}}{\partial z} = 0$ for any mean quantity $\bar{\phi}$

-Applying these conditions, the 3D Reynolds Averaged Navier Stokes (RANS) equations with the Boussinesq approximation along with the continuity equation reduce to:
+Applying these conditions, the 3D Reynolds Averaged Navier Stokes (RANS) equations with the Boussinesq approximation along with the continuity equation reduce to (All variables are ensemble averaged unless otherwise specified):
 ```math
 \frac{\partial U}{\partial x} + \frac{\partial V}{\partial y} = 0 \\
 ```